Principal Investigator

 PhD in Physics, Jilin University

-Zihan will be joining the group as a postdoctoral research fellow from October 2025.
+Zihan is a postdoctoral research fellow with a background in computational physics.
 His research interests include condensed matter physics and the design of materials using structure search methods.
 He has worked on superconducting hydrides, 2D materials, and super-hard materials.
 He has a strong knowledge of superconductivity theory.
 He enjoys physics, Chinese classical literature, and animation.
 [Google Scholar]

 Timothy D. Pook